WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Drag and Drop/ReadMe.txt

 duration: 2000,

 // Set keywords for screen reader and keyboard only users
-dragText: 'Drag',
+dragText: 'Move',
-dropText: 'Drop',
+toText: 'to',

+// IMPORTANT: All dropTarget elements must include a data-label attribute to specify a unique name for the drop region for screen reader and keyboard only users.
+// View the Coding Arena HTML markup for examples.

 actionText: 'Dragging',

 // Override default relative positioning to use absolute instead
-// Effects only the hidden drag and drop links when they receive focus
+// Effects only the hidden drag links when they receive focus
 ddCSS:
 {
 position: 'absolute',
 zIndex: 10
 },

-// Set class names for the drag and drop links
+// Set class names for the drag links
-dragClassName: 'ddLink',
-dropClassName: 'ddLink'
+dragClassName: 'ddLink'

 }